andyperlitch/d3-layout-circle-graph/README.md

   .edges(myEdges);
 ```

-The node objects will be endowed with `x`, `y`, and `degrees` properties.
+The node objects will be endowed with `x`, `y`, `radians`, and `degrees` properties.
 These can be used to visualize the graph as a circle.

 The edge objects will be endowed with a `coords` property, which is an array of three coordinates: the source node point, the center of the circle (as a control point), and the target node point.